OpenMx/OpenMx/docs/source/OpenMxTutorial.rst

     answers <- mxRun(algebraExercises)
     answers@algebras
-    result <- mxEvaluate(list(q1,q2,q3,q4),answers)
+    result <- mxEval(list(q1,q2,q3,q4),answers)

 As you notice, we added some lines at the end to generate the desired output.
 The resulting matrices and algebras are stored in ``answers``; we can refer back to them by specifying ``answers@matrices`` or ``answers@algebras``.
-We can also calculate any additional quantities or perform extra matrix operations on the results using the ``mxEvaluate`` command.
+We can also calculate any additional quantities or perform extra matrix operations on the results using the ``mxEval`` command.
 For example, if we want to see all the answers to the questions in matrixAlgebra.R, the results would look like this:

 .. code-block:: r